-Work can be stored on the laptop C Drive and this should be regularly backed up to a USB device or a portable USB hard drive.
+Work can be stored on the laptop internal hard drive and this should be regularly backed up to a USB device, portable USB hard drive, or OneDrive.
 The use of Office 365 OneDrive (OneDrive for Business) is now a preferred option for storing files as this gives ease of access to all stored information both on and off the campus.
 The College will not be held responsible for lost work due to a failure to do backups.